Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Theory

-In order to study these questions, the time-dependent Schr{\"o}dinger equation (TDSE) is solved in two-dimensions as discussed in Ref.~\cite{medivsauskas2015generating}.
-Atomic units are used throughout in the present work.
-The following model potential
+In order to study HHG driven by plasmonic-enhanced \BiCRCP, the time-dependent Schr{\"o}dinger equation (TDSE) is solved in two spatial dimensions (2D).
+In the present work we give a short summary and refer the reader, for more details, to Ref.~\cite{medivsauskas2015generating}.
+The 2D TDSE within length gauge can be written as